marmelab/react-admin/docs/Translation.md

 - Turkish (`tr`): [ismailbaskin/aor-language-turkish](https://github.com/ismailbaskin/aor-language-turkish)
 - Ukrainian (`uk`): [vitivs/aor-language-ukrainian](https://github.com/vitivs/aor-language-ukrainian)
 - Vietnamese (`vi`): [kimkha/aor-language-vietnamese](https://github.com/kimkha/aor-language-vietnamese)

+These packages are not directly interoperable with react-admin, but the upgrade is strightforward; rename the root key from "aor" to "ra".
+We invite the authors of the packages listed above to republish their translations for react-admin, using a different package name.

 If you want to contribute a new translation, feel free to submit a pull request to update [this page](https://github.com/marmelab/react-admin/blob/master/docs/Translation.md) with a link to your package.